metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 Shanahan isn't running the ball as much as I expected.
 Neither is he running the same type of rushing plays that were so much money about a year and a half ago.
 If I had to take a guess why...it's because Shanahan doesn't trust his tailbacks.
 Contrary to my initial expectations, tailbacks cannot simply be plugged into this system.
 They need to be adjusted into place.

 It's because of that limitation in the ground game that the 49ers are struggling.
 Jimmy Garropalo can't be trusted to carry the game on his shoulders.

+The 49ers not running the ball from the 1-yard line is worrying.
+Granted, only about 11 seconds were left on the clock, but San Francisco used to pride itself on its ground game being able to create positive yardage.
+No more.